Finite-Key Analysis of Quantum Key Distribution with Characterized Devices Using Entropy Accumulation: Examples

 \subsection{High-dimensional 2-MUB protocol}

 To demonstrate an advantage of our approach in the EAT framework, we analyze an interesting family of protocols which are the high-dimensional analog of the BB84 protocol.
 In BB84, two mutually unbiased bases (MUBs) are used.
 We consider qudit systems with 2 MUBs.
 We compare our calculation with the postselection technique \cite{Christandl2009} combined with the numerical approach of \cite{George2021}.
 We use this example to demonstrate that EAT can give better key rates compared to the postselection technique \cite{Christandl2009}, especially when the dimension $\dim(\cH_{AB})$ in the protocol is large.
+The key idea is that the reduction via the post-selection technique involves a security parameter scaling exponentially in the dimension, which leads to a correction to the key length.
+This correction term does not arise when applying the EAT.
+While perhaps intuitive, it is unclear how to prove this results in an advantage at all blocklengths and all dimensions and, to the best of our knowledge, this is the first work that has discussed this difference in security proof methods or numerically investigated them.